diptobiswasanime4/Notes/Computer Architecture/Primary, Secondary & Cache Memory Relationship.md

 	Frame size = Page size

+Subdividing each process into page and then bringing them into the main memory is the job of the [[Operating System]]

 There is also a similar relationship between the [[Main Memory]] and the [[Cache]]

 The sub-divisions of the [[Main Memory]] in this case are called blocks, and the sub-divisions of the [[Cache]] are called lines.